jimliddle/WhyAInotes/README.md

 Because Nexus Notes is a zero-dependency, single-file web application, setup is instant.

+You can use the App directly from your browser and all state is stored on your loccal browser - nothing server-side: https://jimliddle.github.io/nexusnotes/

 Download: Clone this repository or simply download the index.html file.

 Open: Double-click index.html to open it in any modern web browser.